Home

 A definitive answer to this question will, however, require a full excavation.

-Inside, the excavations revealed the bodies of two women in a stone-built grave under the right-hand bed and wall section.
-The inhumations, in a stone cist, decorated with carvings, were made prior to the structure being built.
+Inside, excavations revealed the bodies of two women in a stone-built grave under the right-hand bed and wall section.
+The inhumations, in a stone cist decorated with carvings, were made prior to the structure being built.
 This has led to the suggestion the bodies were involved in some kind of foundation ritual, perhaps hinting that the structure had a special significance.

-Add to this the fact that the door could only be bolted from the outside – whoever went into the structure had no physical control over when they got out.
-Because it was specifically designed to be sealed off from the outside, it has been suggested that House 7 was used to exclude people from the rest of the community.
+Because it was specifically designed to be sealed off from the outside, it has been suggested that House Seven was used to exclude people from the rest of the community.

 The question is, why?